wulfhere30/simple-Ansible-all_for_Linux/README.md

    ansible-playbook -i <your-inventory-file> setup-ubuntu.yml
    ```

 Replace `<your-inventory-file>` with the path to your inventory file.
+The repository contains a sample inventory.ini file.
+You need to create your own file.

 ## Customization
 You can customize the playbook by modifying the `setup-ubuntu.yml` file.
 Add or remove packages as per your requirements.